donlino97/Simplified-secure-messaging-service/README.md

 •KDF used is HMAC256 ( same as Signals )

-•Donwload the projet.zip to test and use the message service
+•Donwload the projet.zip to test and use the message service : it contains the source code with prepared csv files in a single folder

 ## Key words: